 Attendance is very important as it provides children with consistency and routine.
 The Head Start Program Performance Standards has set a requirement of 85% attendance for all EHS, EHS CCP and HS children.
-If your child will not be attending for any reason, please contact the site your child attends within one hour of normal arrival time.
-If your child is not present within one hour of normal arrival time and staff did not know the child was going to be absent, parents will be called to ensure safety of the child.
+If your child will not be attending for any reason, please contact the site your child attends by 9:30am.
+If your child is not present by 9:30am and staff did not know the child was going to be absent for the day, parents can expect a text message asking them to call the center to verify the safety of the child.

-If a child has been absent for 2 or more consecutive days (unexplained), family service staff will be notified and will attempt to facilitate communication by phone and follow up with a text, e-mail, or drop in visit to the family and an Attendance Improvement Plan may be implemented.
+If a child has been absent for two or more consecutive days (unexplained), family service staff will be notified and will attempt to facilitate communication by phone and follow up with a text, e-mail, or drop in visit to the family and an Attendance Improvement Plan may be implemented.
 A welfare check could also be completed if necessary.